 For more information on Process Painting check out The Painting Experience and be sure to purchase Stewart’s night stand staple Life, Paint and Passion: Reclaiming the Magic of Spontaneous Expression.

 When I'm not painting or seeing clients...

-I LOVE to hike, camp and travel and I LOVE being outdoors, adventuring and exploring new places with my family.
+I LOVE to hike, camp and travel and I LOVE being outdoors, adventuring and exploring new places with my friends and family.
 I’m a health nut and you can easily find me working out before the sun rises.
 I love reading personal development books and listening to uplifting podcasts.
-I’m passionate about making really big paintings that hold ALOT of emotion and hope to one day bring process painting workshops to beautiful destinations!
+I’m passionate about making really big paintings that hold all the feelings and hope to one day bring process painting workshops to beautiful destinations!